0100101101011010/food/foodventures/_posts/2019-07-07-what-i-ate-jul-1-7.md

 I had to use up the rest of the ground beef I bought to make [Crunchwraps on Tuesday](#mock-taco-bell-crunchwrap-supremes), so I settled on this recipe.
 It's a perfect recipe to use up ingredients because it also happened to get rid of some of the excess food in my fridge—namely, an onion, some sour cream, and a bunch of cheese.

 Instead of six servings, I sliced it into four large ones—which, yeah, is a lot of food at over 700 cal per slice—but since Kevin had only eaten a leftover Crunchwrap earlier in the day, I thought that the bigger serving size would be better.
+The first thing he said after taking just one bit was that it could taste a lot better with some rice mixed in.
+I've never considered that, but it could work!
+Besides, this recipe is a keto one, so it's definitely lacking in some substantial carbs that he was probably craving.
+I don't know if I'll be making this again, since it's not exactly a healthy meal, but I'll serve the leftovers with some rice for the next few days.

 ## Thursday